 - Medical professionals

-Witness statements should clearly describe what they observed and when.
+Their statements should clearly outline what they personally observed and when.

 3. Medical Records and Reports